hftstrat/The-Gateway-code-samples/README.md

 ```

 ### 4. Keep the application active ###
-Keep the socket connection with an infinite loop:
+Keep the socket connection running with an infinite loop:
 ```
 socket_client.loop()
 ```
 Press <kbd>Ctrl</kbd>+<kbd>Z</kbd> or similar to terminate the process.

-Sending a market order
+## Sending a market order ##
-===
 First, import the required classes and set up the interface in the same manner.
 ```
 from classes.socket_client import SocketClient